mouse noun |mous| ( pl. mice ) verb |mouz|

-The Mouse Drawing project is an ongoing inquiry into how we as human beings navigate the digital/physical realm, and how it affects our notion of work and dematerialised labor within the digital.
+The Mouse Drawing project was part of an ongoing inquiry into how we as human beings navigate digital-physical realms, and the affect on our notion of work and (dematerialised) labor.

 A pen is attached to a computer mouse and placed onto a sheet of paper.
-The movement of the hand, the functioning of the mouse and computer interface all become integral elements in a drawing process set over a designated period of time.
-Drawings begin without a sense of destination or outcome.
-Marks simply grow into surface and depth giving form to that which emerges.
+The movement of the hand, the functioning of the mouse and computer interface all become integral elements in a drawing process set within a designated period of time.
+Marks build into surface and depth giving form to that which emerges.

 The mouse-pen assemblage serves as a bodily connection with a technology; a link between one's actions and a machine.
 It becomes an instrument serving to implement and record by transcribing real-time gestures in an activity that is both commodity and production process.